 Apply Policy with Agentgateway

-In this final post, we’ll explore how to use Agentgateway as a policy enforcement point for AAuth enabled agent communication.
-Throughout this demo series, we’ve seen how AAuth provides identity and authorization for agents.
-Now we’ll see how Agentgateway enables centralized policy enforcement, observability, and traffic management for agent-to-agent communication.
+In this final post, we’ll explore how to use Agentgateway as a policy enforcement point for AAuth-enabled agent communication.
+Throughout this series we’ve seen how AAuth provides identity and authorization for agents (aa-agent+jwt for identity, aa-auth+jwt for authorization).
+Now we’ll see how Agentgateway combines an out-of-process AAuth verifier (the aauth-service from extauth-aauth-resource) with CEL rules on the dynamic metadata that verifier returns, so the gateway can make centralized identity- and scope-aware policy decisions before the request ever reaches the resource.

 sequenceDiagram